 But since both involve recruiting, MLM critics have often referred to network marketing as “legal pyramid schemes”, which explains why this myth continues to perpetuate.

 Now in case you didn’t know, to be super-successful in network marketing, you gotta recruit new members.

 Doesn’t matter how good your product or service is — the real dough is in the flow of new recruits.

-I’m not a big fan of Dave Ramsey, but he does a pretty good job explaining this concept below:
+I’m not a big fan of Dave Ramsey, but he does a pretty good job explaining how MLM works below:

 So generally speaking, there’s nothing wrong with MLMs or building a team of like-minded entrepreneurs.

 But if too much emphasis is placed on recruiting and not enough on product sales, an MLM can land in seriously hot water with the FTC.